kherincalderon/kherincalderon/README.md

 ## Hello world! 👋🏻 I'm [kherin.eth](https://kherin-eth.netlify.app) 🦄

 - 💻 Currently working with React and Solidity
-- 🔭 Looking to collaborate on any open source decentralized project
+- 🔭 Looking to collaborate on any open-source project
 - 💬 Ask me about anything, I'm happy to help ;)
 - 💼 Any freelance work?
 Send me an [email](mailto:abhishek.naidu@cred.club)
 - ⭐️ Fun fact: I'm a huge fan of Pokémon